 Audio Formats and Multichannel Surround Sound:

-• Some players (LS423) lack a headphone jack, but the USB-C jack passes through analog audio if you use an adapter (available in the Accessories section of the BrightSign online store).
+- Some players (LS423) lack a headphone jack, but the USB-C jack passes analog audio if you use a specific headphone adapter.
+Most USB-C headphone adapters for phones will not work because they have an internal DAC.
+(BrightSign uses the older USB “Audio Accessory Mode” instead, which is very rare.)
 No scripting changes are required but the adapter must be present at startup.
 Plugging it in later won’t work!

 AC3 Details: